scottwoodall/python-pgextras/README.rst

         Record(table='pgbench_history', index_size='0 bytes')
     ]

 It's up to you on how to format and present the data.
+The results below are formatted to make it easier to understand the data available to you.

 Cache Hit